KrisGoorhuis/dashboard-to-nerdiness/README.md

 Each post can be clicked to open the story in a new tab.

 ### APIs
-There are two endpoints for each site - one that handles collecting all the posts that fit the user's criteria (what foods they've chosen) and one that saves this criteria to a database.
+There are two main endpoints for each site - one that handles collecting all the posts that fit the user's criteria (what feedds they've chosen) and one that saves this criteria to a database.
 Or will when we reach that point.
 TODO.

 The retrieval endpoints handle formatting, flattening, and, where needed, manipulates the data to make things more uniform on the client side.